Agriculture in Kyrgyzstan

 Agriculture in Kyrgyzstan is a significant sector of the economy.
 According to the CIA World Factbook, it comprises 18% of the total GDP and occupies 48% of the total labor force.
 Only 6.8% of the total land area is used for crop cultivation, but 44% of the land is used as pastures for livestock.
 Because of the many mountains of Kyrgyzstan, animal husbandry remains a significant part of the agricultural economy.

 Cultivation is centered in the Fergana Valley, Talas Region, and Chüy Region.

 Among Kyrgyzstan's agricultural products are tobacco, cotton, potatoes, vegetables, grapes, fruits, and berries.
 As far as total production, the largest crop is assorted types of animal fodder to feed the livestock of the country.
 The second largest crop is winter wheat, followed by barley, corn, and rice.

 Significant animal derived products include sheep, goats, cattle, and wool.
 Chickens, horses, and pigs are also present.
 In some regions, yaks are herded and bred.

 Of these, the top products for export are cotton and tobacco.
 Meat is also exported, but in less significant quantities.
 However, the country has over 9 million hectares of pasture and a favourable environment for the development of animal husbandry.
-Recently Kyrgyzstan concluded accords to export meat to Saudi Arabia from September, 2012.
+Kyrgyzstan concluded accords to export meat to Saudi Arabia from September 2012.

+History

+Due to its climate, Kyrgyzstan was considered as an excellent location for growing cotton, tobacco, wheat, and other crops in the Soviet period.
+The country has long had agriculture as a core sector of its economy, but its role has declined over time: agriculture has fallen from 43.9% of the GDP in 1996 to 15.9% in 2015, although there is significant regional variation in the size of the agricultural economy.
+The mono-crop approach of farming was deleterious to the soil and cotton production led to an exhaustion of water resources.
+In the 1990s and early 2000s, the Kyrgyz agricultural sector experienced substantial reform but the pace of change subsequently slowed and strategic government development became more small-scale and limited.